carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 .. option:: -show-functions

  Show coverage summaries for each function.
+Defaults to false.

-.. option:: -show-instantiation-summary=[VALUE]
+.. option:: -show-instantiation-summary

  Show statistics for all function instantiations.
 Defaults to false.